 Digital technology is a tool to achieve a goal, not an end in itself – which should inform how the international development community thinks about, collects data on, and invests in it.
 Information, communication and technology (ICT) and digital technology are also broad terms that can cover everything from software and hardware, to connectivity and digital data.
 Not to mention the people and the policies needed to enable the implementation and use of technology.

 At the Digital Impact Alliance (DIAL), we understand that financing and investing in digital technology is a challenge.
 Funders and implementers often grapple with unclear concepts, demarcations, and unreliable data.
 We do not have accurate investment and impact data partly because digital is a way of working that cuts across use cases and does not fit neatly into one sector; it ends up being a line item in a budget that cannot be accurately pulled out or consolidated into reporting structures.
-Good data remains the basis for good decision making, but in the absence of a body that tracks and measures funding flows toward ICT and digital technology, we are each left to piece together our own picture of these investments.
+Good data remains the basis for good decision making, Broadband Search for example, has done an extensive study of connectivity costing and pricing in the US where financing digital tech also encounters barriers, even state by state.
+However, in the absence of a body that tracks and measures funding flows toward ICT and digital technology, we are each left to piece together our own picture of these investments.

 The April 2018 report Closing the Investment Gap from the World Wide Web Foundation and the Alliance for Affordable Internet is a great resource that considers investments made by Multilateral Development Banks (MBD) that were directly targeted towards the ICT sector or had ICT as a primary project component.
 MDB investments in the ICT sector have been relatively small (only 1% of MDB cumulative commitments to projects in low- and middle-income countries over the 2012-16 period).
 Additionally, they found that approximately 50% of MDB commitments to the ICT sector are focused on infrastructure buildout, 25% goes to fostering ICT usage, and less than 5% goes to supporting regulation and policy development.